cscart/docs/en/cscart_addons/addons/taxcalcs_by_taxjar/index.rst

 Setting up the add-on
 =====================

-    Here are available settings of the “TaxCalcs by TaxJar” add-on.
+    Here are available settings of the “TaxJar Integrator” add-on.

     **Settings for CS-Cart stores:**